Ethan Andrew Mack, MD, PhD

 Overview

-Dr. Ethan Andrew Mack is an Assistant Professor of Pathology and Assistant Attending Surgeon at the Columbia University Irving Medical Center at the Columbia University Irving Medical Center in the Vagelos College of Physicians and Surgeons of Columbia University.
-Dr. Ethan Mack was a Clinical Instructor in the Division of Transfusion Medicine and Therapeutic Pathology at the University of Pennsylvania, beginning in July 2024.
+Dr. Mack is an Assistant Professor of Pathology and Assistant Attending at the Columbia University Irving Medical Center in the Vagelos College of Physicians and Surgeons of Columbia University.
+He also serves as medical director of Apheresis and Cell Therapy Collections at NYP/CUMC.
 He received his MD and PhD in Immunology from the University of Pennsylvania as part of the Medical Scientist Training Program.
+Dr. Mack is a member of the American Society for Apheresis (ASFA), the Association for the Advancement of Blood and Biotherapies (AABB), and other professional societies.
+His research interests focus on the intersection of granulopoiesis/neutrophil function, sickle cell disease, and red cell exchange therapy.

 Academic Appointments